xonde/DevOps-Course-Workshop-Module-07-Learners/gitlab.md

 Clone this repository onto your machine and create a new, empty repository in GitLab.

-Then switch point your codebase to the new repository you just created.
+Then link your local copy to the repository you just created.
 You can do this by running a command like the following:

 ```sh
 git remote set-url origin git@gitlab.com:your-username/your-repository.git